-Figure 6 shows the same data as Figure 4 for SSMIS channels, except that here non-DE corrected WWLLN stroke rates are used.
-In comparing Figures 4 and 6, employing relative DE corrections has little effect on the scatter plots for stroke rates less than about 5 strokes/km2/day.
-Stroke rates greater than 5 show some differences, notably the DE corrected scatter plots extend to about 9 and the non-DE to about 7 strokes/km2/day.
-For easier comparison of DE and non-DE data, Figures S3 and S4 in the Supporting Information are scatter plots of non-DE corrected data overlayed on DE corrected data for SSMIS and TMI coincident lightning.
+Figure 6 shows the same data as Figure 4 for SSMIS channels, except that here non-DE-corrected WWLLN stroke rates are used.
+In comparing Figures 4 and 6, employing relative DE corrections has little effect on the scatterplots for stroke rates less than about 5 strokes/km2/d.
+Stroke rates greater than 5 show some differences, notably the DE-corrected scatterplots extend to about 9 and the non-DE to about 7 strokes/km2/d.
+For easier comparison of DE and non-DE data, Figures S3 and S4 in the supporting information are scatterplots of non-DE-corrected data overlayed on DE-corrected data for SSMIS and TMI coincident lightning.
 In general, the analysis is not particularly sensitive to employing relative DE corrections.

 Figures 2 through 6 also include cumulative distribution functions (CDFs) of stroke rates and Tbs.
-For instance, Figures 2, 4, and 6 show that the top 1% of the CDF of stroke rates corresponds with about 2 strokes/km2/day.
-Figures 3 and 5 show that the lowest few percent of the CDFs of Tbs corresponds with Tbs ranging from about 120-140 K for the 85/91.7, 150, and 183.3 GHz channels to about 230 K for the 37 GHz channel, and also corresponds with stroke rates of about 1 stroke/km2/day.
+For instance, Figures 2, 4, and 6 show that the top 1% of the CDF of stroke rates corresponds with about 2 strokes/km2/d.
+Figures 3 and 5 show that the lowest few percent of the CDFs of Tbs corresponds with Tbs ranging from about 120-140 K for the 85/91.7, 150, and 183.3 GHz channels to about 230 K for the 37 GHz channel and also corresponds with stroke rates of about 1 stroke/km2/d.

-The scatter plot results provide evidence that a VLF ground-based network (WWLLN) can identify convective activity in association with microwave Tbs, including higher frequency channels such as 150 and 183.3 GHz.
+The scatterplot results provide evidence that a VLF ground-based network (WWLLN) can identify convective activity in association with microwave Tbs, including higher-frequency channels such as 150 and 183.3 GHz.
 Thus, our findings confirm and extend the conclusions of previous works [e.g., Petersen et al., 2005; Liu et al., 2011].
-In section 6, we use these scatter plot relationships to reconstruct Tbs from stroke rates for a case study over Mexico.
+In section 6, we use these scatterplot relationships to reconstruct Tbs from stroke rates for a case study over Mexico.